Napoleon Dynamite: Dance scene

 The Hesses wrote the climactic dance scene because they knew Heder liked to dance.
-"Jared's wife was like, 'Jon, I hear you're pretty good dancer.
-I've seen you boogie; it's pretty sweet,'" recalled Heder.
-"And I was like, 'Well, I like to dabble.'
+Heder said: "Jared's wife was like, 'Jon, I hear you're pretty good dancer.
+I've seen you boogie; it's pretty sweet.'
+And I was like, 'Well, I like to dabble.'
 I liked to mess around sometimes in front of friends and dance.
 But I did take pride in it.
 I won't be modest.
 I wasn't great but I did like to mess around ...
 Cut to two years later: after we had shot the short, they were like, 'Okay we're going to have you dancing in the movie as the climax.
-This is going to make or break the film.'"
+This is going to make or break the film.

-When it came to shooting the dance scene for the final film, the producers scheduled to film it towards the end of the film.
-When they finally got to the scene, they were running out of money and film.
-They only had one roll of film (approximately 10.5 minutes) left to shoot.
+The producers scheduled the dance scene toward the end of production.
+When the time came, they were low on money and had only one roll of film (about 10.5 minutes) left.

-"It was a lot of pressure," Heder observed.
-"I was like, 'Oh, crap!'
+Heder said: "It was a lot of pressure.
+I was like, 'Oh, crap!'
 This isn't just a silly little scene.
 This is the moment where everything comes, and he's making the sacrifice for his friend.
 That's the whole theme of the movie.
 Everything leads up to this.
 Napoleon's been this loser.
 This has to be the moment where he lands a victory.
 He gets up there, and it's quiet: no reaction from the audience."

-The dance was spontaneously improvised by Heder, with some choreography help from Tina Majorino, and additional moves taken from Saturday Night Fever, Michael Jackson, and Soul Train.
+Heder improvised the dance, with some choreography help from Tina Majorino and moves from Saturday Night Fever, Michael Jackson, and Soul Train.
 "They were like, 'No, Jon, just figure it out.'
 So I just winged it.
 I danced three times and they took the best pieces from each of those."

-"When you're shooting in independent film, you don't know what you're going to get the rights to," Heder explained.
+"When you're shooting in independent film, you don't know what you're going to get the rights to", Heder said.
 "We thought Jamiroquai might be expensive.
-So we danced to three different songs.
-To that song and another Jamiroquai song, "Little L." We danced to Michael Jackson, something off of Off the Wall.
+So we danced to three different songs—to that song and another Jamiroquai song, "Little L." We danced to Michael Jackson, something off of Off the Wall.
 Just those three.
 And then we got the rights to Jamiroquai.
 And I think that was half our budget."